-Our KS3 Computing curriculum is structured to submerge pupils into all factors of Business, Computing and Media.
-Within their 3 years they will study components of all three subject disciplines, which are outlined in our curriculum knowledge maps, to allow them to experience the depth and range of these specialist areas as well as ensuring pupils cover all requirements of the Computing National Curriculum.
+The Computing curriculum in KS3 intends to submerge pupils into all factors of Computing and Business, including programming, digital literacy, practical skills and online safety.
+Within KS3 pupils will study topical components of all three subject disciplines, which is outlined in our curriculum knowledge maps, to allow them to experience the depth and range of these specialist areas as well as ensuring pupils cover all requirements of the Computing National Curriculum.

 At Key Stage 4 pupils have the opportunity to further their study of Computing and Business by opting to studying GCSEs in the respective subjects.

 The curriculum has been designed as a pupil-centred curriculum, covering age-appropriate topics and practical skills to address the needs of each year group, i.e. Year 7 would need an introduction to secondary school systems in term 1.
 Lessons are scaffolded to ensure all pupils including pupil premium, FSM, EAL and SEN, can access the learning and skills required, and pupils are stretched through challenge tasks built into the lesson.
 We are currently developing relationships between primary, secondary and Sixth form to ensure a smooth transition and appropriate progression and challenge between KS2, KS3, KS4 and KS5.